Sodium nitrite: Color and taste

-Inhibition of microbial growth
+Inhibition of microbial pathogens

-A 2018 study by the British Meat Producers Association determined that legally permitted levels of nitrite have no effect on the growth of the Clostridium botulinum bacteria which causes botulism, in line with the UK's Advisory Committee on the Microbiological Safety of Food opinion that nitrites are not required to prevent C. botulinum growth and extend shelf life.
-In some countries, cured-meat products are manufactured without nitrites.
+In conjunction with salt and pH levels, sodium nitrite reduces the ability of Clostridium botulinum spores to grow to the point of producing toxin.
+Some dry-cured meat products are manufactured without nitrites.
 For example, Parma ham, which has been produced without nitrite since 1993, was reported in 2018 to have caused no cases of botulism.
+This is because the interior of the muscle is sterile and the surface is exposed to oxygen.
+Other manufacture processes do not assure these conditions, and reduction of nitrite results in toxin production.

 Sodium nitrite has shown varying degrees of effectiveness for controlling growth of other spoilage or disease causing microorganisms.
 Although the inhibitory mechanisms are not well known, its effectiveness depends on several factors including residual nitrite level, pH, salt concentration, reductants present and iron content.
 The type of bacteria also affects sodium nitrite's effectiveness.
 It is generally agreed that sodium nitrite is not effective for controlling Gram-negative enteric pathogens such as Salmonella and Escherichia coli.

 Other food additives (such as lactate and sorbate) provide similar protection against bacteria, but do not provide the desired pink color.